wllqwzx/faster-rcnn-pytorch/README.md

 # faster-rcnn-pytorch
-This is an pytorch implementation of faster RCNN written in pure python code.
+This is a pytorch implementation of faster RCNN.

 ## Demo